Hovenden House, Barn and Abolition Hall: History

 On 3 February 1794, Samuel Maulsby purchased the 8.25-acre plot at the northeast corner of Germantown and Butler Pikes, for £137.
-The sellers were John Fontiles and his wife Elizabeth, who had bought the corner plot from Joseph and Mary Potts on February 2, 1789.
+(Note: The sellers were John Fontiles and his wife Elizabeth, who had bought the corner plot from Joseph and Mary Potts on February 2, 1789.)
 The 1794 deed mentioned "a messuage" (house) on the property, but did not describe it.
 Maulsby later purchased adjacent plots at the north end of the farm, which expanded it to 128 acres (51.8 hectares) and extended it to Flourtown Road.

 Samuel Maulsby was the owner of a large and fertile farm at Plymouth Meeting...
 It included the whole north east corner of the two roads, the Germantown turnpike, its south boundary, and the Plymouth and Broad Axe turnpike, along which it extended for half a mile, its western boundary.
 [I]n addition to the farming operations the burning of lime (Note: Limestone was burned in kilns to produce lime, which would be mixed with water and sand to create mortar.) was extensively carried on by him.

-Sometime around 1795, Samuel Maulsby built a three-story, fourteen-room, Federal-style dwelling on the corner, diagonally opposite the meetinghouse.
-He seems to have incorporated an earlier stone house into his new house.
+Sometime around 1795, Samuel Maulsby built a three-story, fourteen-room, Federal-style dwelling on the northeast corner of Germantown and Butler Pikes, diagonally opposite the meetinghouse.
+He seems to have incorporated an earlier stone building into his new house.
 (Note: Nancy Corson, author of the 1969 NRHP nomination for these buildings, concluded that Samuel Maulsby's c.1795 house incorporated stone walls from an earlier house.
 This probably would have been the messuage [house] mentioned in the 1794 deed for the corner plot.
-NOTE: The earlier house could not have been Merchant Maulsby Jr.'s c.1767 stone house, since the corner plot was not part of his farm.)
+NOTE: The earlier house could not have been Merchant Maulsby Jr.'s c.1767 stone house, since the corner plot was never part of his farm.)
 He built the stone barn, perhaps around the same time, and is presumed to have built the carriage shed.
 In 1799, he married Susanna Thomas (1780-1818), and they had seven children.

 Maulsby altered the Cater-Corner House (c.1802), at the southeast corner of Butler Pike and Flourtown Road, possibly as housing for Thomas Davis, a free-Black limeburner recorded as living on Maulsby's property.
 At 3-5 Germantown Pike, just east of his house, Maulsby built the Plymouth Meeting General Store and Post Office (c.1826–27).
 His son Jonathan (1801-1845) managed the store and served as Plymouth Meeting's first postmaster.

 In 1832, Maulsby's daughter Martha (1807-1870) married George Corson (1803–1860), a son of Joseph and Hannah Corson, and a former clerk in the general store.
 Samuel Maulsby died on July 12, 1838, and was interred beside his wife in the meetinghouse's burial ground.
 George and Martha Maulsby Corson purchased the farm from her father's estate on April 6, 1839.
 George and his brother Walter purchased the Maulsby limestone quarries, and founded G. & W. H. Corson Company – Lime Merchants in 1843.